nemogpt/placewit-session/readme.txt

-hi my name is Naman and i am a web developer instructor at placewit.
+hi my name is Naman and i am a web developer instructor at placewit, this is a session on github